parkerl/ecto_query_library/README.md

-This is bascially the TL;DR for my Diving into Ecto series.
+This is basically the TL;DR for my Diving into Ecto series.
 I always hate having to skim a long blog post looking for a quick answer, and I know you do too.
 With that in mind I'm going to make this post a list of common and not so common queries you can do with Ecto.
+I will keep it up-to-date as discover more interesting queries and ways of using Ecto.

+The repo with this post reproduced in the README can be found at [https://github.com/parkerl/ecto_query_library](https://github.com/parkerl/ecto_query_library).
+If you find something incorrect please open a pull request.
+I would like to make this a community resource rather than my personal toolbox.

-__Simple Queries with Different Select Styles__
+# Simple Queries with Different Select Styles
+_Demonstrates how the various select styles change the return structure._

 ```elixir